Sunday, November 24, 2024

 • Choosing a good keyboard

-• Get a big high resolution display (or add a external one)
+• Opting for a large, high-resolution display (or connecting an external one)

 Keyboard

-• Avoid small keyboards such as those on 11” laptops and netbooks.
-They’re difficult to type and use for most people, not just seniors.
+• Avoid small keyboards, like those on 11” laptops or netbooks, as they’re difficult to type on for most people, not just seniors.

 Solutions:

-• If thats not enough, attach specialized large external keyboards made for desktops.
-Put it on top of the laptop’s keyboard.
+• Attach a large external keyboard, ideally one designed for desktop use, on top of the laptop’s keyboard.

-• Most people don’t even use a trackpad, they will attach a regular mouse for comfort and to be more productive.
+• Most people prefer a regular mouse for comfort and productivity.

 Display – Vision Impairment

-The first step is to consider a high resolution 17 inch display.
+The first step is to consider a 17-inch high-resolution display.

 Sound & Hearing

-If your senior has no hearing problems OR uses a hearing AID, then ignore this section altogether.
+If the senior has no hearing issues or uses a hearing aid, you can skip this section.

 Ease of Use = Ease of Access

-This small hardware section and the ones after is for the sake of completion, you’re not going to have to worry about what comes after “Hardware” and “Software” so you can stop reading here if you’d like.
+This section on hardware and software is for completion.
+You may not need to worry about the “Hardware” and “Software” sections, so feel free to stop here if you’d like.

 Hardware